vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 1. In the web browser displaying the GitHub repo, navigate to each folder containing the code of the individual spring-petclinic-* services and review their content.
 You don't need to know their full details, but you should understand their basic structure.

 1. Make sure you create a local copy of this project for you to work in during the lab.
 You may also want to push this local copy to a git repository you own.
+You will be using the labstarter branch of this repo.

 <details>
 <summary>hint</summary>